Blazej-Zielinski/DET/doc/installation.rst

 DetPy (Differential Evolution Tools) is a library designed to help scientists and engineers solve complex optimization problems using the differential evolution algorithm along with numerous variants.

 **Key Features**

 - Implementations of popular and state-of-the-art differential evolution methods.
 - Flexibility to configure algorithm parameters.
 - Visualization tools to monitor results.
 - Support for benchmarking against standard optimization functions.
-- Option to storing results in SQLite database.
+- Option to store results in an SQLite database.

 User Guide
 ============================